maastroclinic/umls-csv-concept-integration/README.md

 Integrate concepts ontologies in csv format to the UMLS format for reuse concept extractors (e.g. cTakes, QuickUMLS).

+TODO
+-	Implement UMLS semantic types (currently everything is set to T021 Anatomical Site)
+-	Find a system to prevent conflicts with UMLS CUI (cTakes changes id RID13437 to C100013437)
+-	Make the implementation more generic so the ROO can be used next to the RadLex ontology

 ## 1. Formats
 ### 1.1 UMLS